“Those who can make you believe absurdities, can make you commit atrocities” – Voltaire.

-Many are excited about the benefits to human kind, yet after learning about Manson’s family brainwashing and the strange CIA mind control program known as Project MK-Ultra, I can see how psychedelics can also be misused by powerful forces or nefarious people.
+Many are excited about the benefits to human kind, yet after learning about Manson’s family brainwashing and the strange CIA mind control program known as Project MK-Ultra, we can see how psychedelics can also be misused by powerful forces or nefarious people.
 Extremists might use them as part of an initiation ritual where recruits are indoctrinated.

 Voltaire says that those who can make you believe absurd ideas can also get you to commit atrocities.
 Bad ideas sound crazy to most people but if a “handler” can imprint the ideas while people are in an open state and have let go of their take on reality, the lunacy can become part of a rigidly held belief system.
 Like the fictitious(???)
 Manchurian Candidate who is brainwashed into shooting a political candidate or the Manson family member who murders innocents, people might be lured into committing all kinds of violence.

 The extremist is also dependent on their belief system.
 They are dogmatic to the point of insanity; one only has to look at the irrational behavior of the Nazis, Communists, or even the Nixon administration to see how the “need for self-justification” can lead to mass destruction, genocide and ultra-violence.